 fbpx

 Whenever possible, it is advisable for parents to try and agree on the arrangements for their children between themselves.
 In English law, when it comes to matters relating to children, the welfare of the child is always considered to be paramount.
-If the parents are unable to reach an agreement, it may be necessary to go to court in order for a judge to decide what is in your children’s best interests.
+If the parents are unable to reach an agreement, it may be necessary to go to court in order for a judge to decide what is in the best interests of their children.

-The decisions about the arrangements for your children are often the most difficult and distressing aspect of dealing with the breakdown of a relationship.
-Our specialist team of dedicated child and family law solicitors understand the complexity that can arise when children are involved and the emotional distress that this can cause to everyone.
+Deciding on arrangements for your children is often the most difficult and distressing aspect of dealing with the breakdown of a relationship.
+Our specialist team of dedicated child and family law solicitors understand the complexity that can arise when children are involved and the emotional distress that this can cause for everyone.

 What is Residential Conveyancing?